-Works great out of the box, compact size, integrates well with the Chromecast media stick.
+Works great out of the box, compact size, and integrates well with the Chromecast media stick.
+We particularly like its ability to answer fact-based questions like: "Do I need an umbrella today?"
+"How long is the drive to [destination]?" and "How do I make hummus?"

 If you’re looking for the two most powerful names in the tech world right now, Google and Amazon belong near the top of the list.
 Products from these two companies play significant roles in our everyday lives.
 With technology giants being so pervasive in your daily life, you might wonder what more they could possibly offer.
 One answer: active personal assistance.
 Why work through your laptop or phone to get the information you want and services you need, when you can simply talk to a device on your shelf?
 Ask about the day’s weather, start or stop your music, or set a timer for the oven, all with just your voice and your personal assistant.
 Luckily there is no requirement to know how to become a voice actor yourself for using the device!